sinsys/devascend-fe/README.md

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Deployment

+This project is setup with CI/CD in place.
+We leverage AWS Amplify for simplicity and route to a custom domain hosted with Route53.
+In order to merge your changes live, please create a pull request to the `main` branch and the rest will automatically occur.

 ## FAQ

 ### What is a mentor?